-In response to the most recent ESSA requirements, several of the 45 states originally participating in the PARCC and SBAC consortia, opted out of those student testing programs, choosing instead to use college entrance examinations for accountability purposes, or self-selected student achievement testing programs as alternatives to the Common Core assessments to meet ESSA's accountability requirements (Gewertz, 2017 a-b).
+As of 2017, several of the 45 states originally participating in the PARCC and SBAC consortia, opted out of those student testing programs, choosing instead to use college entrance examinations for accountability purposes, or self-selected student achievement testing programs as alternatives to the Common Core assessments to meet ESSA's accountability requirements (Gewertz, 2017 a-b).
 In May 2018, Education Week published a summary chart showing the state plans for student assessment and accountability that the U.S. Department of Education approved.
-This chart is continuously updated (Klein & Ujifusa, 2018; see the web link for the latest).
+This chart is continuously updated (Klein & Ujifusa, 2018).